OWASP/www-staff/policy/employee-manual.md

 All employees are paid Monthly on the last business day of each month.
 Each paycheck includes pay for all work performed through the current pay period.
 If a payday falls on a holiday, you will be paid on the last work day before that payday.

 The company has a direct deposit program.
 If you provide written authorization, we will deposit your pay directly into your bank account.
 On paydays, instead a check, you will get a statement of earnings and deductions.
 Your first paycheck will be a live check mailed to your home address.
 This is a security procedure for new hires implemented by Insperity.
-Please note, while we will make our best efforts to expedite your payroll to you as soon as possible, your first paycheck may be delayed until the 10th day of your first month of employment.
+Please note, while we will make our best efforts to expedite your payroll to you as soon as possible, your first paycheck may be delayed until the 10th day of your second month of employment.

 If your position qualifies for Incentive Compensation or Commissions, please see your supervisor for additional information about those programs.